The Making Of A Gigolo (2) - Martha Thompson

 She left the ladder, and walked twenty feet away, shading her eyes with her hand.
 He kept twisting.

 “I don’t know,” she said helplessly.
 “Why don’t you come down here and look.”

-When he started to let go of the board, he realized the wire was trying to untwist.
-It didn't go all the way, but it definitely loosened a lot.
-He'd have to think about a way to solve that.
+When he started to let go of the board, he realized the wire was trying to untwist, making the board spin bacikwards.
+It didn’t go all the way, but it definitely loosened a lot.
+He’d have to think about a way to solve that problem.
 He climbed down and went to where Martha was standing.
 The branches needed to come in at least two more feet.
-He knew the board would break, before he could apply that much pressure, so he returned to the shed, where he found an old child's wagon, with a missing wheel.
+He sensed the board would break before he could apply that much pressure, so he returned to the shed, where he found an old child’s wagon, with a missing wheel.
 He worked on getting the axel off, and took it back.
-He also grabbed a roll of quarter inch rope that he'd seen in a drawer.
+He also grabbed a roll of quarter inch rope that he’d seen in a drawer.

-Taking it back, he asked "Can you tie a knot?"
+Taking it back, he asked, “Can you tie a slip knot?”

 “Mercy me, no,” she laughed.
 “I can barely tie my shoes.”